cschreib/vif/README.md

 # What is vif ?

-vif is a C++ library built to provide user friendly data manipulation as offered in interpreted languages like [python], [IDL], [GDL], but with the added benefit of C++, i.e. increased robustness and speed.
+vif is a C++ library built to provide user friendly data manipulation as offered in interpreted languages like [Python], [IDL], [GDL], but with the added benefit of C++, namely, increased robustness and speed.
 The library offers the following features:

  - Multidimensional arrays with standard mathematical operators and functions, providing easy manipulation of images and tabulated data.